-A landlord/agent may not accept a holding deposit where they have already received a holding deposit for the same accommodation from a different person and they have not repaid it, unless they can lawfully retain it under the terms of Schedule 2 of the Tenant Fees Act 2019.
+Landlords and agents can only accept one holding deposit for a property at any one time.
+Any holding deposit paid previously has to be returned, unless they can lawfully retain it under the terms of Schedule 2 of the Tenant Fees Act 2019.

 Deadline for agreement

-A deadline for agreement means that a landlord should enter into the tenancy/licence agreement within 15 days from the date on which the holding deposit was received.
+A deadline for agreement means that a landlord should enter into the tenancy or licence agreement within 15 days from the date on which the holding deposit was received.

-A landlord and prospective tenant/licensee can agree a shorter or longer deadline in writing.
+A landlord and prospective occupier can agree a shorter or longer deadline in writing.

 Return of holding deposit

-Unless one of the exceptions apply, the holding deposit must be repaid in full within seven days of the date of the:
+The holding deposit must normally be repaid in full within seven days of the date of the:

 expiry of the ‘deadline for agreement’ and the landlord and tenant/licensee do not enter into an agreement

-Where the person who paid the holding deposit agrees and the tenancy/licence is entered into, the landlord may repay the deposit by paying it towards the first payment of rent or the tenancy deposit.
+Where the person who paid the holding deposit agrees and the tenancy or licence is entered into, the landlord may repay the deposit by paying it towards the first payment of rent or the tenancy deposit.